egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 Essentially, in `Endorse` option, a writer use an external source and align with it to support their views.
 Typically, this is achieved by the use of verbal processes and their nominalized equivalents.
 Compared to `Attribute`, `Endorse` encodes writers more approval of the content.
-- Evidence **showed** that . . . there was “a large number of small competitors, the absence of significant price wars, . . .”
+- _Evidence **showed** that_ . . . there was “a large number of small competitors, the absence of significant price wars, . . .”
-- An interview by the Institute of Policy Studies (IPS) concerning national identity **revealed** that 50% of those interviewed feel that they think of themselves more as citizens of the world than any particular country, up from 45% in 1993.
+- _An interview by the Institute of Policy Studies (IPS) concerning national identity **revealed** that_ 50% of those interviewed feel that they think of themselves more as citizens of the world than any particular country, up from 45% in 1993.
-- More specifically, five studies **demonstrate** that investment dependence – investment by foreign firms in a society’s domestic economy increases economic inequality.
+- More specifically, _five studies **demonstrate** that_ investment dependence – investment by foreign firms in a society’s domestic economy increases economic inequality.
-- For instance, young learners were **found** to perform differently on both text comprehension (e.g., Langer, 1985) and production (e.g. Hidi & Hidyard, 1983).
+- For instance, _young learners were **found** to_ perform differently on both text comprehension (e.g., Langer, 1985) and production (e.g. Hidi & Hidyard, 1983).
-- **As** discussants correctly pointed out, Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all have an even more aggressive campaign against witches than did the authors of our previous readings.
+- _**As** discussants correctly pointed out_, Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all have an even more aggressive campaign against witches than did the authors of our previous readings.

 Furthermore, `Endorse` may involve a pattern `ADV + VERB` where adverbs adds extra meaning to `Endorse` the external sources:
 - ... convincingly argued ...